nbritt27/Blanks-Program/README.md

 ```
 python GUI.py
 ```
+There is also an exe download available in the "dist" folder.
+It's still very buggy, and the actual study tool works about half the time.
 # Current Goals
 I am working on making the program into an executable file for Windows, as well as adding support for Microsoft Word files.